-The distance between Ivalo and Inari can be covered by a taxi.
-And it’s usually advisable to ask your accommodation to arrange a taxi for you.
+The distance between Ivalo and Inari is short enough to be covered by a taxi.
+Taxis may not be easily available in this part of the country, so it’s advisable to ask your accommodation to arrange one for you.

-Inari was the northern most town we visited while in Lapland.
+Inari was the northernmost town we visited while in Lapland.
 At 69° north, there is hardly any civilization or people around.
+It was pure wilderness!
 Our stay at Inari felt so personal and intimate, especially when we were participating in outdoor activities.
-It was just us immersed in nature.
+It was just us and nature.

 Things to do in Inari